-'''

-$ sinfo
+\$ sinfo

-PARTITION AVAIL

-TIMELIMIT

-NODES STATE NODELIST
+PARTITION AVAIL TIMELIMIT NODES STATE NODELIST

-workers

-infinite

-23

-idle drg[01-23]
+workers up infinite 23 idle drg[01-23]

-up

-proc

-infinite

-1

-idle dragproc
+proc up infinite 1 idle dragproc

-up

-infinite

-idle dragnet
+head up infinite 1 idle dragnet

-head

-up

-1

-'''

 If you get an error on job submission that there are no resources in the cluster to ever satisfy your job, and you know this is wrong (no typo), you can see with the sinfo if there are nodes out of service.
 (SLURM may remove a node from a partition on misconfiguration or hardware malfunctioning.)